ror-community/ror-records/README.md

 1. Close the release milestone
 2. Close the issues in the milestone
 3. Move the issues in the milestone to the "Done" column on the project board

+## Manual deployment

+Occasionally, a 504 Gateway Timeout happens while indexing files into AWS ElasticSearch.
+This will cause the automatic Deploy to Staging (on PR merge) or Deploy to Prod (on release) actions to fail at the Index file step.

+In this case, you can re-run the deployment action manually:

+1. In the ror-records repository, go to [Actions > Manual deploy to Staging](https://github.com/ror-community/ror-records/actions/workflows/staging_manual_index.yml) or [Actions > Manual deploy to Prod](https://github.com/ror-community/ror-records/actions/workflows/prod_manual_index.yml), depending on which environment you need to deploy to.
+2. Click **Run Workflow**, then click **Run worfklow from** and choose the main branch when deploying to production or the staging branch when deploying to staging.
+3. In the **Name of the release tag that you would like to deploy**, enter the release name (ex, v1.17)
+3. Click the Run workflow button
+4. If sucessful, a green checkbox will be shown in the Actions history, and a success messages will be posted to the #ror-curation-releases Slack channel.